msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 The last step to issue stock with an Outbound Shipment is to confirm that stock has been shipped.
 This a critical step cause when goods are confirmed as shipped, they are no longer part of your inventory records.

-To confirm that an Outbound Shipment has been shipped, click on the `Confirm Shipped` button.
+To confirm that an Outbound Shipment has been shipped, tap on the `Confirm Shipped` button.

 Once shipping has been confirmed:
 * Shipment status is now `SHIPPED`